warpfork/go-testmark/README.md

 There's a bunch more features too, like ways to check exit codes, ways to check stdout and stderr streams separately, ways to populate fixture filesystems (using hunks like `mytest/fs/dirname/filename.ext`), etc.

-See that package for more details!
+See that package, and its additional README, for more details!

 Changelog